PrimeTweak/PrimeFreeBird/README.md

 - **Liquid Glass, enabled** — the stock app opts out of iOS 26's redesign; this switches it back on, or keeps the flat look.
 - **No blurred edge** — the redesign makes iOS draw a strip under every bar; a switch puts the stock look back.
 - **Bar icons that match** — the settings gear, the search filters and the muted-words icon share one grey and keep it.
-- **Native pickers** — a choice opens as a plain iOS alert, with a system checkmark on the option in use.

 ## Colour theme

 - **Any colour you want** — a *Custom accent colour* row opens the native iOS picker instead of a fixed set of presets.
 - **Applied everywhere** — the bird, links, @mentions, #hashtags, buttons and the settings switches all follow it.
-- **Independent accents** — the compose button, the selected tab and the Confirm button each follow it, or keep Twitter blue.
 - **Predictable reset** — resetting returns to stock and stays there, across restarts and re-picks.
 - **Dark shades** — choose System, Dim, Gray or Blackout for Twitter's dark backgrounds.

 ## Explore &amp; search

 - **Per-tab control** — hide any of For You, Trending, News, Sports or Entertainment, rather than the whole page.
-- **Swiping stays native** — the pager holds only the tabs you keep, and the underline tracks the one you're on.
 - **Advanced search** — X ships this form on the web only; here it is native, with results in Twitter's own search.

 ## Muted words